FREE Shipping on orders over $899

 Processed red meat

 One of the foods to avoid with high cholesterol is meat.
 However, you may not realize that your body needs some cholesterol: it's used to build crucial cells and hormones.
-According to research from the American Journal of Clinical Nutrition, Lean, unprocessed red meat, when eaten as part of a Mediterranean-style diet, can improve heart health .
+According to research from the American Journal of Clinical Nutrition, Lean, unprocessed red meat, when eaten as part of a Mediterranean-style diet, may improve heart health .

-Trans fat
+Trans fats

 “Man-made trans fatty acids raise cholesterol and independently contribute to heart disease risks,” Spano says.
 And although many manufacturers have eliminated, or are in the process of eliminating, trans fats, they still appear in a surprising number of foods with bad cholesterol: prepackaged baked goods, desserts, and even some types of chocolate.